-Unique ensemble loadbang (baritone Jeff Gavett, trumpeter Andy Kozar, trombonist Will Lang, clarinetist Carlos Cordeiro) releases their second full length recording on New Focus, continuing to chronicle their work commissioning composers to write for their instrumentation. "old fires catch old buildings" features new works by Scott Wollschleger, Paula Matthusen, Angélica Negrón, Reiko Fueting, Taylor Brook, and loadbang members William Lang and Jeff Gavett.
+Unique ensemble loadbang (baritone Jeff Gavett, trumpeter Andy Kozar, trombonist Will Lang, clarinetist Carlos Cordeiro) releases their second full length recording on New Focus, continuing to chronicle their commissions. "old fires catch old buildings" features new works by Scott Wollschleger, Paula Matthusen, Angélica Negrón, Reiko Fueting, Taylor Brook, and loadbang members William Lang and Jeff Gavett.

 |01||Ouaricon Songs: Volume 2|